joonaspaakko/Indesign-batch-import-and-place-images-by-the-number-in-filename/readme.md

 ## Master page templates (position & size)

 You can set position and size by using `master pages` as templates.
-Basically you draw a graphic frame where you want the images to land and in the file name or folder name use an identifier that determines which template the images will use.
+Basically you draw a graphic frame in the master page where you want the images to land and in the file name or folder name use an identifier that determines which template the image(s) will use.
 You don't need to use a templates if you want all images to center themselves on the page and to use the original size.

-> If you run the script without any master page templates or division layers, the script will offer to create them automatically.
+> If you run the script without any master page templates or division layers in the indesign document, the script will offer to create them automatically.
 It will also inform you if any files are missing page numbers, which you can choose to temporarily ignore, in which case they won't be placed.

 ### Using templates (position)